chachoumancentria/Basics-of-web-development/l/README.md

           Responsiveness is lacking — elements become uneven in width when the viewport is reduced.

 ## What we changed
-Considering the feedbacks we got, we focused on making the webpage clean and correct, and on the responsivness.
+Considering the feedbacks we got, we focused on the responsivness, and on making the webpage clean and correct.

 We also had a lot of work to do on changing the links, to use relative links instead of static links, because we used a **LOT** of them.
 Same for the images, as our website uses a ton of them, especially in the catalog part.